bsiegert/blog/content/posts/ops.md

 # Jump-starting

-These days, increasingly, instead of going from #1 to #2, increasingly there is this:
+These days, increasingly, instead of going from #1 to #2, there is this:

  - Adapt a large, complex tool that has been open-sourced by a large company.
    Start by using a few percent of the features and increase over time.